Pumpkin Protein Bars

 - pumpkin puree – either canned pumpkin or homemade pumpkin puree works.
 If you’re using store-bought, make sure you pick up canned pumpkin and not pumpkin pie filling.
 Pumpkin pie mix has added sugar!

-- unsweetened vanilla almond milk – I like to use unsweetened almond milk so I can control the amount of sweetness I add to the recipe.
-If you don’t have almond milk, feel free to use your favorite milk instead.
+- unsweetened dairy-free milk – I like to use unsweetened oat milk, so I can control the amount of sweetness I add to the recipe.
+If you don’t have oat milk, feel free to use almond milk or your favorite milk instead.

 - chocolate chips – I like dark chocolate chips, but any type of chocolate chip works.
 For a low-sugar version, use Lily’s stevia-sweetened chocolate chips (semi-sweet or dark chocolate).
 For a vegan version, use Enjoy Life’s dairy-free chocolate chips.

-In a separate large bowl, mix together your wet ingredients: maple syrup, pumpkin puree and almond milk.
+Step 2: In a separate bowl, mix together your wet ingredients.

 Storing Pumpkin Protein Bars